Smart contracts and reaction-function games: Symmetric investment games

 \begin{theorem} For weakest-link games, reaction function $R_i \in \mathcal{R}_i$ is norm-proof and payoff consistent if and only if $R_i = \textit{BR}_i$. \end{theorem}

+Playing $BR_i$ against a profile of reaction functions that exhibit conditional collaboration always supports the high-investment outcome $(H,\dots, H)$ in reaction-function equilibrium.

-In weakest-link games, there are compelling reasons to use monotone reaction functions.
-If we also can expect \emph{others} to use such functions, then we obtain a different argument in favor of $\textit{BR}_i$.
-For this purpose, we restrict to what we call \emph{high-risk} weakest-link games with parameter $\lambda < H/(H-1)$.
+In weakest-link games, there are compelling reasons to expect that players use monotone reaction functions, in which case we obtain an additional argument in favor of $\textit{BR}_i$.
+For this, we restrict attention to what we call \emph{high-risk} weakest-link games with parameter $\lambda$ such that $1 < \lambda < H / (H-1)$.
 That is, coordination gains are small relative to effort costs to the point that coordinating at $0$ is superior to playing $H$ against $H-1$.
-This does not mean that there is no gain from coordinating at a higher investment level---the payoff is still higher at $(H,\dots, H)$ than at $(0,\dots,0)$---rather, it means that higher investments comes with greater risk. \footnote{ For comparison, when \citet{vanHuycketal1990} found that experiment participants failed to coordinate, the setting corresponded to $H = 6$ and $\lambda = 2$.
+This does not mean that there is no gain from coordinating at a higher investment level---the payoff is still higher at $(H,\dots, H)$ than at $(0,\dots,0)$---rather, it means that higher investments come with greater risk. \footnote{ For comparison, when \citet{vanHuycketal1990} found that experiment participants failed to coordinate, the setting corresponded to $H = 6$ and $\lambda = 2$.
 This is a much easier environment to coordinate in than high-risk games, where we would have $\lambda < H/(H-1) = 1.2$.}

 We define reaction function $R_i \in \mathcal{R}_i$ to be \textbf{weakly dominant against monotone play} if, for each $R'_i \in \mathcal{R}_i$ and $R_{-i} \in \mathcal{M}_{-i}$, $U_i(R) \geq U_i(R'_i,R_{-i})$.
 That is, the player cannot do better than $R_i$ against monotone reactions $R_{-i} \in \mathcal{M}_{-i}$.
 Note that the statement does not restrict $i$'s own reaction ($R_i$ and $R'_i$, respectively) to be monotone.
 However, the characterization in Theorem~\ref{TH:WLmonotone} yields a unique reaction function, namely $\textit{BR}_i$, which is monotone.